-Insulated to keep your beer colder, longer, and protected from breakage.
+This bottle can protect your beer from breakage, and it is insulated to keep it colder longer.
 The stainless steel exterior hides neoprene insulation inside that sits between the bottle and the superstructure and keeps the bottle cold.
 They have sold over 1 million bottles.

-The company does have 2 utility patents, they have spent considerable amounts of money and time enforcing their patents and trying to deter knock-off products from popping up in the market.
+The company has spent considerable amounts of time and money enforcing their 2 utility patents, and trying to prevent knock-off products from coming in the market.